Pupil video: The heart and circulatory system

 Pupils learn how the heart’s four chambers work together to move blood in one direction, thanks to special valves that create the familiar “lub-dub” heartbeat sound.
 The video explains how arteries and veins form part of the circulatory system, carrying blood to and from the heart.
 It introduces the double circulation process, how blood travels from the heart to the lungs to collect oxygen, and then back again to deliver it throughout the body, highlighting the vital role of oxygen and carbon dioxide exchange in keeping us healthy.

-The video is designed to be shown to pupils as part of Science, Upper key stage 2, Year 6, Animals, including humans: Circulation and health, Lesson 2: The heart and circulatory system
+The video is designed to be shown to pupils as part of Science, key stage 2, Year 6, Animals, including humans: Circulation and health, Lesson 2: The heart and circulatory system